stewyb314/trc/docs/Design.md

 CRUD operations so changing the implementation to be backed by a database won't require changes to the interface.

 ## API
 The API receives the incoming request from a client.
-It authenticates the request and calls the appropriate method in the Job Manager.
+It authenticates the request and calls the appropriate method in the Job Service.

 ## Auth Service
 The auth service is responsible for verifying the connected client has permissions to run commands on the server.
 On startup, the auth service reads in